 The creation of the first chemical test in order to measure and indicate the presence of sugar found in urine.

-In that time, most people who had diabetes were expected to live only 1 year after their first diagnosis.
+In that time, most of those who had diabetes were expected to live only 1 year after their first diagnosis.

 A scientist in Ontario, Canada, Frederick Banting studied the dynamics of diabetes.
 Banting together with his partner, Charles Best, had the idea to use insulin in order to treat diabetes.